 About this project

-Every game on Steam and Metacritic, placed in 3D space based on the tags real players apply to them.
+Every game on Steam, Metacritic, and Wikipedia, placed in 3D space based on the tags real players apply to them.
 Games with similar tag profiles cluster together.
 Games that resist easy classification end up somewhere in the space between.

 How to use